federicorinaldi/SelfDrivingCarNanoDegree/Term1/Project4/writeup.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-To find the curvature of the lane and the position of the camera I created the method `__get_rad_po` that is used by `draw_lanes` it returns the camera position and the left and right curvature radius.
+To find the curvature of the lane and the position of the camera I created the method `__get_rad_po` that is used by `draw_lanes` it returns the camera position and curvature radius.
 You can see those values on the next point.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.